The NCAA track and field championships features some of the fittest and fastest athletes in the country every year, and 2019 is no exception.

 Take a bow, Kayla White...You're a National Champion! pic.twitter.com/vsLac0lR3V— NCAA Track & Field (@NCAATrackField) March 10, 2019

 Kayla White is making a name for herself, not just at North Carolina A&T or in the Mid-Eastern Athletic Conference, but on the national stage, and she'll work to add to her legacy at this year's national championship.
 The senior Aggie brought A&T its first track and field national championship when she won the 200m Indoor NCAA title this year in 22.66 seconds.
-She's seeded first in the East Preliminary rankings in the 200m again at the 2019 outdoor championship, and she also holds the top seed in the women's 100m.
+In the East Preliminary, White ran an 11.11 in the 100m, a 22.56 in the 200m, and ran second in a 4x100 relay team that finished in 43.41.
 In her last race in a North Carolina A&T uniform, White will attempt to solidify herself as the best sprinter in the country this year with two more individual titles in the shorter events.
 Her races won't take long, but don't miss White in her final runs as a collegiate athlete.

 Yanis David, Florida

 Yanis David is looking for gold, and for the senior field athlete, such a goal is within reach.
-After finishing third in 2017 in the triple jump and second in 2018 in the same event, David is striving to go out a champion, and her No. 1 seed in the East Preliminary ranking suggests that she's in the best position to do that.
+After finishing third in 2017 in the triple jump and second in 2018 in the same event, David is striving to go out a champion, and she's in a great position to do that.
 A five-time USTFCCCA Outdoor All-American, David has shown her strength with podium finishes at the outdoor national championships in the long jump and the triple jump, but this is her final chance to take home the top trophy.
-She finished first in both events at the SEC championship, earning USTFCCCA National Athlete of the Week honors for her efforts, and she's primed to carry that momentum into Austin next month to add an exclamation mark on her career.
+She finished first in both events at the SEC championship, earning USTFCCCA National Athlete of the Week honors for her efforts, and she's primed to carry that momentum into Austin to add an exclamation mark on her career.

 Jessica Hull, Oregon